piisalie/nomadize/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Changelog
+0.4.0
+  * support DATABASE_URL env variable
+  * Add template_config generator to command line tool
+  * Update the README
+  * Added some basic logging
+  * Fix an issue with rollback count not actually working :'(

 0.3.0
   * Include a command line interface for Nomadize commands (THANKS [@moonglum](https://github.com/moonglum))